Iodine deficiency: Treatment

-Iodine deficiency is treated by ingestion of iodine salts, such as found in food supplements.
-Mild cases may be treated by using iodized salt in daily food consumption, or drinking more milk, or eating egg yolks, and saltwater fish.
+Iodine deficiency is treated by ingesting iodine salts, such as those found in food supplements.
+Mild cases may be treated by using iodized salt in daily food consumption, drinking more milk, eating egg yolks, and saltwater fish.
 For a salt and/or animal product restricted diet, sea vegetables (kelp, hijiki, dulse, nori (found in sushi)) may be incorporated regularly into a diet as a good source of iodine.
+In more remote settings, iodized oil may be used.